linshuguang/Ebol/README.md

 result, even developers got a better understanding of the business logic than the manager.
 In our view, the logic of a concept model should be developed and maintained by the product manager, while developers focus on platform specific issues.
 But it's not practical to achieve such a goal without a proper tool to convey the logic from product manager's mind to developers'.
 UML seems a silver bullet at first glance, yet it has drawbacks.
-For example, UML has coarse-grained control over the logic expression,  so it fails to drive the underlying system.
+For example, UML has coarse-grained control over the logic expression, that fails to drive the underlying system.
 The problems with general purpose programming languages come from their high flexibility, which makes it hard to extract the key logic expression.
 The grammar should be restricted.
 All these considerations lead to Ebol.